bibbox/bibbox-documentation/docs/dev_v4_start.md

     * services implements the SQL-Alchemy services consuming the models
 * static features Api spec files in different formats
 * util features constants and globals in a single script
+* Other files cover init and configs for falsk and the neccesary interfaces

 /opt/bibbox/sys-bibbox/backend/<br>
 ├── app<br>